Jesus said, “some standing here shall not taste death until they see the Son of Man coming” (Matthew 16:28).

 Some argue that the statement that “some of those who are standing here who shall not taste death until they see the Son of Man coming in His kingdom”, was fulfilled by His transfiguration, justified as follows:

 - In all three synoptic gospels, this statement is followed immediately by the description of the transfiguration of Jesus (Matt 17:1–8; Mark 9:2–8; Luke 9:28–36).

 - The transfiguration was only six days after He made this statement.

 - At the transfiguration “His face shone like the sun, and His garments became as white as light”.

-However, in the following passage Peter refers to being eyewitness of His transfiguration, and describes the transfiguration as a foretaste and confirmation of the reliability of His promise of Christ’s physical return, when all believers will see Him come in power and great glory (cf. Acts 1:11; Rev. 1:7):
+However, in the following passage, Peter refers to being an eyewitness of His transfiguration, and describes the transfiguration as a foretaste and confirmation of the reliability of His promise of Christ’s physical return, when all believers will see Him come in power and great glory (cf. Acts 1:11; Rev 1:7):

 2 Peter 1:16 “we did not follow cleverly devised tales when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of His majesty.
 17 For when He received honor and glory from God the Father, such an utterance as this was made to Him by the Majestic Glory, “This is My beloved Son with whom I am well-pleased”— 18 and we ourselves heard this utterance made from heaven when we were with Him on the holy mountain.”

 Furthermore, an event that was to happen in only six days is hardly compatible with the statement that some would live to see it.
 One does not normally use such language to refer to something that is to take place in a week’s time.